Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Proof of Theorem

 \subsection{Special elements of $E_{2}(X, n)$}

-Since we are over $\bC$, whose characteristic is $0$, taking the $S_{n}$-invariance is exact, so it commutes with taking cohomlogy.
+Since we are over $\bC$, whose characteristic is $0$, taking the $S_{n}$-invariants is an exact functor, so it commutes with taking cohomlogy.
 Thus, we may take the cohomology of $E_{2}(X,n)^{S_{n}}$ to compute $E_{3}(X,n)^{S_{n}}$.
 A typical element of $E_{2}(X, n)$ is a linear combination of the elements of the form

 \